Azure/Azure-Sentinel/Solutions/CarbonBlack/README.md

 > **Important**
 >
-> The playbooks, workbook, and analytic rules included in `\Solutions\CarbonBlack` path should be deployed using the [Microsoft Sentinel content hub]('https://docs.microsoft.com/azure/sentinel/sentinel-solutions-deploy#install-or-update-a-solution') rather than being deployed individually using the documentation below.
+> The playbooks, workbook, and analytic rules included in `\Solutions\CarbonBlack` should be deployed from the [Microsoft Sentinel content hub]('https://docs.microsoft.com/azure/sentinel/sentinel-solutions-deploy#install-or-update-a-solution') rather than being deployed using the documentation below.
 >
 > This solution requires the [VMware Carbon Black Endpoint Standard Sentinel data connector]('https://docs.microsoft.com/azure/sentinel/data-connectors-reference#vmware-carbon-black-endpoint-standard-preview').
->en
+>

 ## Table of Contents